 “Have you mastered the force of Will Standt?”

 “Good!
 Now sit where you are for the next hour and memorize this list and think about how it applies to what I have already taught you.
-After that hour, I will test you to see if it has helped you understand what you already knew more clearly.”
+After that hour, I will test you to see if it has helped you understand what you already knew more clearly.
+In time you should be able to earn the rank of Stad’e.
+It will mean that you are no longer a lowly child, but have become a true martial artist who will seek even greater rank.”

 When Stogar Standt returned, he stepped into the room and took a solid stance with knees bent slightly and his feet at shoulder width.
 I could see now that this was an Earth stance.
 I responded by taking what felt like an Air type stance.